Dheia/maillog-plugin/README.md

 ### Prune period in days

 This will prune records older than specified number of days.
+The default value is 30 days.

 > **Important note:** For scheduled tasks to operate correctly you must set up the
 > scheduler: https://docs.octobercms.com/3.x/setup/scheduler.html